HCA97/My-Projects/DataStructures/README.md

 - Bit Vector
 - Buffer

-End of the files there are examples that can help you to understand the code.
+There are examples in test files that can help you to understand the code.